i05nagai/memorandum/language/english_speaking.md

     * to eliminate redunduncy
 * associated with
     * a mental illness associated with particular personality traits
-* cut some slack
-    * I should cut him some slack
-    * Andrew's late again.
-Cut him some sack -- his wife just had a baby
 * It's got a surround system
 * Why are you sitting there topless?
 * drinking way too much